truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/_index.md

 ---
 title: "Interface Configurations"
-description: "This section has tutorials about configuring the various types of network interfaces available in TrueNAS SCALE."
+description: "Tutorials about configuring the various types of network interfaces available in TrueNAS SCALE."
 geekdocCollapseSection: true
 weight: 10
 ---